sdmytrievs/arango-cpp/README.md

 # jsonArango

-A lightweight ArangoDB client C++ library
+A lightweight ArangoDB client C++ library, capable of CRUD and query operations with several databases and many collections on local and/or remote ArangoDB instances at the same time.

 ## What jsonArango does?

+### _ArangoDBCollectionAPI_
-* _ArangoDBCollectionAPI_   the API for manipulating collections and documents within the database.
+* Use methods from this API for manipulating collections and documents within the database.
 The Collection API is valid for all Collection instances, regardless of their type (vertices or edges).
+### _ArangoDBGraphAPI_
-* _ArangoDBGraphAPI_   the API for manipulating property graphs.
+* Use methods from this API for manipulating property graphs within one database (vertices and edges can be located in multiple collections).
+### _ArangoDBUsersAPI_
-* _ArangoDBUsersAPI_   the API for creating/deleting ArangoDB users and databases.
+* Use methods from this API for managing (creating or deleting) users and databases.
 *
+* For all methods and APIs, see header "arangocollection.h".
+*
-jsonArango is written in _C++11_ using the open-source library Velocypack from ArangoDB.
+* jsonArango is written in _C++11_ using the open-source library Velocypack from ArangoDB.
-Version: currently 0.1.
+* Version: currently 0.1.
-Will be distributed as is (no liability) under the terms of Lesser GPL v.3 license.
+* Will be distributed as is (no liability) under the terms of Lesser GPL v.3 license.

 ## How to install the jsonArango library